-&lt;sup>6 We'll revisit this topic in Section 5.
+&lt;sup>6I revisit this topic in section 5.

-&lt;sup>7 Concerns over the lack of consensus and progress within logic also tend to be somewhat myopic, due to the ahistorical nature of contemporary philosophy of logic.
+&lt;sup>7Concerns over the lack of consensus and progress within logic also tend to be somewhat myopic, due to the ahistorical nature of contemporary philosophy of logic.
 Throughout the development of logic, there have been significant periods of consensus as well as recognition of progress (Haaparanta 2009).
 Very few contemporary logicians, for instance, deny that classical first-order logic is theoretically preferable to Aristotelian syllogistic logic as an account of mathematical reasoning, even if they admit it has its own weaknesses.
-This recognition should also go some way to addressing the concern that,
+This recognition should also go some way to addressing the concern that, whereas PSP and PMP are effective because both the empirical sciences and mathematics are successful fields of inquiry, exhibiting progress and stable consensus on many matters, the same is not true of logic, and thus the case for PLP's effectiveness is weaker.
+I hope to discuss this in greater depth elsewhere.